souxls/Collections/README.md

 * [serverless](https://github.com/serverless/serverless) - Serverless Framework – Build web, mobile and IoT applications with serverless architectures using AWS Lambda, Azure Functions, Google CloudFunctions & more!
 * [openwhisk](https://github.com/apache/openwhisk) - Apache OpenWhisk is an open source serverless cloud platform.
 * [istio](https://github.com/istio/istio) - Connect, secure, control, and observe services.
+* [Kong](https://github.com/Kon- Kong is a cloud-native, fast, scalable, and distributed Microservice Abstraction Layer (also known as an API Gateway or API Middleware).
+Made available as an open-source project in 2015, its core values are high performance and extensibility.

 ### 安全
 * [Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers.